florindumitrescu94/DashBoard_PowerBox_V3/README.md

 All the extra complexity has increased the power boxes' size, from 80 x 55 to 100 x 80, but it is still keeping a small enough size to be easily mounted on any telescope.

+NOTE: When building the box, you can add a capacitor between the RST and GND pins of the Arduino, in order to keep it from resetting when connecting to the computer.
+If you do this, when programming the device, you will need to press the Reset button on the arduino when the IDE will get to the "Uploading" step.